Fabrider/fabrider.github.io/BlogPosts/advocacy&techspecifications.md

 - Technology requirements:
 -- Browser and device support (though this has become more diriguer of late, it's still important to articulate, particularly if you have identified key browsers and devices in your user research).
 -- Formats - do you need to provide PDF's for people that will want to print out information?
 Will you need a data visualisation?
 Will you need to provide a spreadsheet for those that will want to interact with the data on their own?
--- Coexistance - will this be fitting into your organisaitonal digital ecosystem?
+-- Coexistence - will this be fitting into your organisaitonal digital ecosystem?
 How?
 What are the requirements based on that.
 -- Security requirements are you collecting data?
 How will you protect it?
 How will you protect the people that will access your website and assure their activity can't be tracked?
 -- Accessibility requirements
 -- Low Bandwidth requirements Required/preferred programming/stacks/crms (e.g, Wordpress, Drupal, Python, Rails, PHP, etc)